skypilot-org/skypilot/llm/qwen/README.md

 type is chosen to be **the cheapest available one** on the clouds.
 That said, it maximizes the availability of the service while minimizing the cost.

-3. To access the model, we use the same curl command to send the request to the endpoint:
+3. To access the model, we use a `curl -L` command (`-L` to follow redirect) to send the request to the endpoint:
 ```bash
 ENDPOINT=$(sky serve status --endpoint qwen)